This post may contain affiliate links. Please read our disclosure policy.

 Pro Tips

-• Use good quality mutton that has less fat, some bones, and a good amount of meat.
-You can get a curry cut, or for more meatier option, get shoulder or leg of goat.
+Use good-quality mutton that has less fat, some bones, and a good amount of meat.
+You can get a curry cut, or for a more meatier option, get the shoulder or the leg of goat.

-• Adding a squeeze of lime juice at the end as it balances the flavors and adds a hint of tanginess.
+Adding a squeeze of lime juice at the end balances the flavors and adds a hint of tanginess.

 Aloo Gosht pairs well with Indian breads like naan, roti, or paratha.
 It also goes great with steamed basmati rice or jeera rice (rice flavored with cumin seeds).